Mapleton Art and History Trail

 The brochure was first printed but became out of date as fast as we could print.
 Hence, scan this QR code and see the latest.

-Walk the streets of Mapleton and drive a few blocks to discover the creativity of the northern Blackall Range residents.
+Walk the streets of Mapleton and drive a few blocks to discover the creativity and history of the northern Blackall Range.

 Following are some of the examples you will see